 - The Primary Effluent Retention Basin has a storage capacity of 10 million gallons.

 - We operate 54 Sanitary Sewage Lift Stations, 9 Stormwater Stations, 4 Meter Stations, 100 Sewer Flow Monitors, 14 Rain Gauges, 1,100 miles of Sanitary Sewer, 23,347 Sanitary Sewer Manholes, 383 miles of Storm Sewer, 11,355 Storm Sewer Manholes, 17,800 Catch Basins, and 7 Air Quality Monitors located throughout West Michigan which analyze about 50 parameters each.

 - Industrial Pretreatment Program;

 - Issues, tracks, maintains, samples, and reports results for 85 significant industrial user permits.

 - Tracks activities of over 6,000 non-domestic users throughout the system using questionnaires.

 - IPP is responsible for industrial users in 8 outlying jurisdictions.
 To accomplish that task we must liaison and have each jurisdiction maintain equivalent ordinances that give IPP the authority to enforce those ordinances in those jurisdictions.

 - Tracks pollutants and the effects on the Water Resource Recovery Facility by monitoring industrial sources of pollutants.
-This is done by maintaining and collecting samples on a daily basis from 6 samplers, placed at strategic locations, to capture discharges from groups of industries.
+This is done by using online analyzers located at strategic locations.

-- Monitoring whole effluent toxicity on a monthly basis by collecting samples from the Water Resource Recovery Facility effluent for 5 days.
+- Monitoring whole effluent toxicity on a periodic basis by collecting samples from the Water Resource Recovery Facility effluent for 5 days.
 Those samples are sent to an outside laboratory for toxicity testing.